 My first 3 PCs were all from the MAXX PC range built and sold by games retailer Special Reserve, who sadly went bust at the end of 2005.
 The first, in 1996, was a Pentium at 150MHz; the second, in 1998, was a Pentium 3 at 500MHz; the third, purchased in 2001, was a Pentium 4 at 1.7GHz.

 All of the PCs were top-of-the-range at the time they were purchased, and had the kind of price tags you may expect.
-Unfortunately, with the costs involved, I’ve grown tired of trying to keep up with PC gaming technology, and don’t really play games on PC at the moment.
-My last desktop system was a Dell Inspiron 530, with a Core2 Quad CPU at 2.4GHz, which cost a quarter of the price of my previous systems.
-While perfect for everyday use and the occasional spot of video editing, it wasn’t capable of running many of the latest games.
+Unfortunately, with the costs involved, I grew tired of trying to keep up with PC gaming technology, and gave up on PC gaming for a number of years, choosing instead to play my games exclusively on consoles and buy a relatively cheap desktop for everyday use and some simple video editing.
+To that end, in 2008 I bought Dell Inspiron 530, with a Core2 Quad CPU at 2.4GHz, which lasted until late 2017 when the motherboard died.